basilisk-explorers/ground-rules/README.md

 - You can chat to us on an Explorer evening, just mention you wanted to chat to us about something more privately.
 - You can get a parent/guardian to contact us if you don't want to contact us directly
-- You can email baislisk-explorers@wf-scouts.org.uk and it'll be handled by Julia or Manisha (Explorer admin extrodinares)
+- You can email baislisk-explorers@wf-scouts.org.uk and it'll be handled by Julia or Manisha (Explorer admin extraordinaires)

 ### Leader Contact Details 📞
 - Cameron Chalmers - 07983 772782
 - Andrew Kirby -  07762 778731‬
 - James Billingjam - 07857 698335‬

-Anything you share with the Leaders will be held in confidence.
+Anything you share with the Leaders will be held in confidence, but can’t be kept secret.
+It will be shared with other leaders unless it involves them.
 So please don’t hesitate in coming forward.

 Thanks for helping keep Explorers a fun (and safe) place to get involved.
 And happy scouting! ⚜️